 Unlike companies in non-regulated industries, companies who work in these regulated spaces not only have to be able to quickly respond to changing market needs and innovation, but they must do so in a way that ensures compliance with governing bodies like the Food and Drug Administration (FDA), adding a layer of complexity that can be challenging to manage and scale.
 So for these businesses, deciding what to keep in-house vs. what to outsource becomes even more critical and sensitive in nature.

 This leaves us with an obvious question: what factors should we consider when deciding what to outsource?
-At Eliassen Group’s Biometrics and Data Solutions practice, our clients ask us these questions every day so we thought we could shed some light on the key considerations by highlighting some of the challenges that companies face when trying to keep everything “in-house:”
+At EG Life Sciences, our clients ask us these questions every day, so we thought we could shed some light on the key considerations by highlighting some of the challenges that companies face when trying to keep everything “in-house.”

 What happens when organizations insulate themselves from external resources?